 My end was out

-of bound to spectators, but the terracing was still there under the grass,
+of bounds to spectators, but the terracing was still there under the grass,

 trees and bushes, along with crush barriers.
-A fine Main Stand with small open
+A fine Main Stand with a small open

 paddock in front was the outstanding feature.